rayisaninja/SolusWSL2/README.md

 ```

-## How to install & run docker in SolusWSL without using docker desktop
+## How to install & run docker in SolusWSL2 without using docker desktop
 Install docker binaries.
 Note that installing docker from solus repos doesn't work as the latest version in solus is 19.03.14.
 We need 20.10 versions and above.
 ```dos
 sudo eopkg it -y wget